ruricolist/cloture/README.md

     (cloture:truthy (|clojure.core|:|=| '(1 2 3) #(1 2 3)))
     => T

+In this case, however, you should use `cloture:egal`, which tells you if two objects are equal according to Clojure’s idea of equality.

 Clojure files can be integrated into Lisp systems by making the system definition depend on Cloture `(:defsystem-depends-on ("cloture")` and using `"cloture:cljc"` as the file type.

     (defsystem ...